opendatatrentino/jadoc/docs/README.md

 ### Usage

-Jadoc is available on Maven Central.
+Jedoc is available on Maven Central.
 To use it, put this in the dependencies section of your _pom.xml_:

 ```
     <dependency>
         <groupId>eu.trentorise.opendata</groupId>
-        <artifactId>jadoc</artifactId>
+        <artifactId>jedoc</artifactId>
         <version>#{version}</version>
     </dependency>
 ```